-In the last few weeks I found myself repeatedly thinking about Disneyland Paris.
-Because some guys asked me advice for a job abroad and then because my memories at Disneyland, where I worked for almost two years during my Master, tend to relax me and therefore I recall them quite often.
+In the last few weeks, I found myself repeatedly thinking about Disneyland Paris because some guys asked me for advice for a job abroad and then because my memories at Disneyland, where I worked for almost two years during my Master’s, tend to relax me and therefore I recall them quite often.

-In Disneyland we go back to childhood and is a welcome relief!
+In Disneyland, we go back to childhood, and it is a welcome relief!

-I know, it may seem weird that a lover of solo travel and backpacking, who lives for opera and theater alternating with silence and dreams might love Disneyland and actually my friends often ask about that, but the fact is that in this magic kingdom I find all these things.
+I know, it may seem weird that a lover of solo travel and backpacking, who lives for opera and theater alternating with silence and dreams, might love Disneyland.
+Actually, my friends often ask about that, but the fact is that in this magic kingdom, I find all these things.

 My passion for the world of Disney comes from afar.
 From past Christmas spent at the cinema with my mother and my uncle, from the rough pages of Mickey, from the beauty and the attention to details of the classic cartoons that made me go from laughter to emotion and tears in a few moments, from the dream that I never really abandoned that a world in which animals speak and teach actually exist…

-Then, when I moved to Paris to finish my studies and to specialize I needed a part time job and I immediately thought of Disneyland, also following a positive-thinking-strategy.
+When I moved to Paris to finish my studies and specialize, I needed a part-time job, and I immediately thought of Disneyland, also following a positive-thinking strategy.

 Disneyland Paris: Main Street

-Main Street opens on Town Square and the magic begins!
-On the square there’s the seat of the first railway station of the park, but this is not the only transport option, there are in fact also the stops of Main Street Vehicles and Horse-Drawn Streetcars … the dive in to the past is guaranteed!
+Main Street opens on Town Square, and the magic begins!
+There’s the seat of the first railway station of the park on the square, but this is not the only transport option; there are, in fact, also the stops of Main Street Vehicles and Horse-Drawn Streetcars … the dive into the past is guaranteed!

-Here there is also the City Hall where the cast members will do their best to answer your questions, inform you and, if you pay the extra lavish expected by VIP tickets, they will lead you around the park, will book your tables in restaurants and you will avoid the queues at the attractions’ entrances… super butlers.
+Here there is also the City Hall, where the cast members will do their best to answer your questions, inform you.
+If you pay the extra lavish expected by VIP tickets, they will lead you around the park, will book your tables in restaurants, and you will avoid the queues at the attractions’ entrances… super butlers.

-On both sides of Main Street, to avoid traffic jams due to the parades, the rain in Paris or just for a bit of calm, were built two tunnels, the Liberty Arcade on the left, to honor of the construction of the Statue of Liberty and the Discovery Arcade on the right, to honor the great inventions of the nineteenth century.
+On both sides of Main Street, to avoid traffic jams due to the parades, the rain in Paris, or just for a bit of calm were built two tunnels, the Liberty Arcade on the left, to honor the construction of the Statue of Liberty and the Discovery Arcade on the right, to honor the great inventions of the nineteenth century.
 Both give access to shops and bars along the way and are lit by beautiful gas and electric lamps.

 That said, if you opt for a single day in the park, I recommend you not to respect the desire of Walt Disney and go directly to the most popular attractions and take a walk on Main Street only in the evening, once the attractions closed.